DiegoAstiazaran/Compilador-Plz/README.md

 | READ  |   |

 ###DATA TYPES

 As of this moment, Plz will only have the types Integer, Float, String and Boolean, with the possibility of creating arrays, matrices and dictionaries that contain variables or elements of this types.
+The user will also be able to create their own classes and objects.